shopglobal/liri/README.md

 Here is how to use LIRI:
 ---------------------------------------------------------------------------------------------------
 The [COMMAND] is what you command LIRI to do, and the [ARGUMENTS] are the parameters that you need to pass to LIRI to get what you are looking for.
-The [ARGUMENTS] will change determine on what you are looking for.
+The [ARGUMENTS] will change determined by user input based on what you are looking for, or trying to do.

 Let's take a look at the processes in Node which handle these queries for the app. . . process.argv = user inputs